Wastewater permits or authorization from a wastewater utility

 If the wastewater is to be diverted to landscaped areas, damage to plants and soil can be avoided by minimizing or eliminating the use of soaps, detergents, and chemicals.
 Any solids that would be visible on the ground after discharge must be filtered out of the waste stream.

-In addition, minimizing the use of water can prevent wastewater overflowing from these areas.
+In addition, minimizing the use of water can prevent wastewater from overflowing from these areas.

 Repeated discharges to landscaped areas may result in an accumulation of contaminants, thus damaging vegetation and increasing contaminant levels in the soil.
 Note: If wastewater is repeatedly discharged to the same land area, FDEP may require the facility or the washing contractor to obtain a wastewater permit.